-Back in 2015, Bunnings opened up their store policy to allow and encourage dogs.
-If you’re from Europe or the US where dogs are basically allowed to go anywhere that humans can, this might seem strange but it’s a big deal in Aussie retail.
+Bunnings’ dog friendly history stretches back to 2015, when they opened up their store policy to allow and encourage dogs.
+If you’re from Europe or the US, where dogs are basically allowed anywhere humans are, this might not seem like news.
+But in Australian retail it was a big deal.

-Unfortunately a week later a Melbourne Jack Russell took a little nip at someone.
-Ensue the inevitable overreaction and we found ourselves with the rules updated to require a muzzle and old mate being secured in a trolley or in your hands.
+Unfortunately a week later in a Melbourne store a Jack Russell took a little nip at someone, and the rules were updates.
+Now dogs need to be muzzled, secured in a trolley, or in your hands.

 Featured photo of @walterwhitethemoodle